MoritzP2602/app-tools/sherpa/README.md

 3. Do steps 3, 4 & 5 in the SINGLE RUNCARD guide above for each process (i.e. in their respective directory)

 4. Combine the grids:
-  - 'mkdir -p merged/newscan'
+  - Run: 'mkdir -p merged/newscan'
   - Run: 'app-tools-yodamerge_directories PROCESS_1/newscan PROCESS_2/newscan [PROCESS_3/newscan ...] merged/newscan'
   (this will combine all the grids into a single newscan directory, keeping the params.dat files)

-5. Proceed with steps 6, 7 & 8 in the SINGLE RUNCARD guide above in the merged directory
+5. Proceed with steps 6, 7 & 8 in the SINGLE RUNCARD guide above in the merged directory (you can also scale the weights from each process by using 'app-tools-combine_weights PROCESS_1/weights.txt factor_1 PROCESS_2/weights.txt factor_2 [PROCESS_3/weights.txt factor_3 ...] -o merged/weights.txt')

+BUILD THE SURROGATES ON THE HPC

+1. Prepare weight files:
+  - Run: 'app-tools-split_build_process weights.txt n'
+  (this splits the weights file into n weight files of equal size, saved in the weight_files directory)

+2. Prepare job submission (condor):
+  - Change X,Y in build.jdf to the wanted polynomial orders
+  - In the directory that contains newscan and weight_files, run: 'condor_submit build.jdf'

+3. Combine surrogates:
+  - Run: 'app-tools-split_build_process app_X_Y n'
+  (this will combine the n partial surrogates into a single .json file)